 Audio-Technica, the Japanese high-tech designer, and maker of premium audio equipment is now coming out with their new ATH-DSR9BT Wireless Headphones.
 Before you shrug it off as just another overhyped set of headphones, check out what you can really expect from it.
-A Honolulu limousine service driver had the chance to preview the headphones at CES.
-Here’s the info he has gathered.

 - Audio-Technica is an honored brand in the audio industry.
 They’ve been in the business since 1962, and they’ve reaped various awards through the years.
 They were among the pioneers in the design of headset microphones for use on stage.
 They’re the ones who have provided the audio solutions for both the Summer and Winter Olympics since 1996.
 This isn’t some cheap brand.